-Analyze the reciprocal roles of the Triangular Trade routes between Africa and the western hemisphere, Africa and Europe, and Europe and the western hemisphere.
+Analyze the reciprocal roles of the Triangular Trade routes between Africa ss.912.AA.1.3 and the western hemisphere, Africa and Europe, and Europe and the western hemisphere.

 Clarification 1: Instruction includes the Triangular Trade and how this three-tiered system encouraged the use of slavery.